 &lt;sup>19 Shields & Ward (2001) find that nurses who are dissatisfied with their jobs are 65% more likely to intend quitting than their more satisfied counterparts.
 Scott et al. (2006) find that particular job satisfaction domains have a direct effect on general practitioners' intentions to quit, in addition to their indirect effect via the overall job satisfaction measure.

-Whether or not experienced utility influences the quit decision directly or indirectly (via decision utility) remains contested.
-However, the instantaneously capture the 'sign' (valence) and intensity of transient affective experiences.
-In this model, 'total utility' comprises the integral of discrete moments of experienced utility, weighted by duration, over an extended period of time.
-Kahneman and Riis (2005) argue that total utility measures elicit 'action tendencies' insofar as experienced emotions trigger an instinctual desire to exit (avoid) the current work situation or to remain (approach).
-In the context of quit intentions, total utility can therefore be interpreted as a measure of a worker's average preference to stay in his/her current job or to pursue alternative career opportunities.
+addition to their indirect effect via the overall job satisfaction measure.

-&lt;sup>20 Whether or not experienced utility influences the quit decision directly or indirectly (via decision utility) remains contested.
+20 Whether or not experienced utility influences the quit decision directly or indirectly (via decision utility) remains contested.
 However, the idea that workers' experiences at work shape quit intentions, and therefore actual quits, is uncontentious.